 Arup is an independent firm of designers, planners, engineers, consultants and technical specialists offering a broad range of professional services.
 They help their clients meet their business needs by adding value through technical excellence, efficient organisation and personal service.
 They provide the engineering and related consultancy services necessary to every stage of a project, from inception to completion and after.
 Throughout the world they provide a consistently excellent multi-disciplinary service, which also incorporates a concern for the environment.
 Arup is committed to sustainable design, to its increasing incorporation in their projects and to industry-wide sustainability initiatives.

-Arup is a major supporter of Future of London’s research project on regeneration around Crossrail stations and is contributing expertise to that project.
+Arup is a major supporter of Future of London’s London 2050 series and research project on regeneration around Crossrail stations and contributed expertise to that project.
 Arup also hosts events, including our low pay seminar and our breakfast seminar series on public health.

 GVA is the UK’s largest independent commercial property consultant.
 Headquartered in London and with 12 offices and 700 fee earners across the UK, GVA offers the country’s largest and most diverse multidisciplinary property consultancy outside of the capital.